 I went to my car and removed my down jacket from my B.O.B. and was warm the rest of the night!
 I do like using that down jacket because it is warm but it packs really small for a bigger jacket.
 I have small jacket on the list but if you can find one that can be squished like a down jacket and is really warm, I suggest you put it in your bag instead.

 This was not a real emergency.
 Hopefully you never have to will face a true emergency.
 At the least this bag has come in handy, a very helpful tool that I keep in the trunk of the car.
 Also, being prepared may provide you with peace of mind in case something bad does happen.

-Get our Free Printable Bug Out Bag Checklist, when you sign up for the weekly newsletter!
+Get our Bug Out Bag Checklist, just a thank you for stopping by!